jamesthomasbester/DyanamicReadmeGenerator/README.md

-# Dynamic README.md Generator
+# Dynamic Readme.md Generator
-A javascript application that generates a readme.md file for you git repos. using a pre-defined template and user input using inquirer.
+A command line javascript script that asks the user for information regarding their project/repo and then formats that data into a readme.md file, that the user can then move into the repo
 ![App Screenshot](readme.png)

 ## Table of Contents